nicomaper/Intransnet/README.md

 To use the script it is required to have [Python 3.7](https://tecadmin.net/install-python-3-7-on-ubuntu-linuxmint/) installed.

-Also it is important that the following Python packages are installed:
+For the script to work properly, the following Python packages should be installed:
 * [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)
 * [Numpy](https://docs.scipy.org/doc/numpy/user/install.html)
 * [NetworkX](https://networkx.github.io/documentation/networkx-1.1/install.html)